moliver28/research-handbook/content/handbook/company/okrs/_index.md

 1. What OKRs are, and general guidance on how to forumlate them, please see [the gemeral OKRs page](okrs-basics.md).
 1. How to enter and organize OKRs in GitLab, please see [the OKRs in GitLab page](okrs-in-gitlab.md).

+## Overview

+[OKRs](okrs-basics.md) are quarterly objectives that help us achieve our [KPIs](../kpis.md), and [yearlies](../yearlies.md).

+We do not use it to [give performance feedback](/handbook/people-group/360-feedback/) or as a [compensation review](/handbook/total-rewards/compensation/) for team members.

+The [E-Group](/handbook/company/structure/#e-group) does use it for their [Performance Enablement Reviews](/handbook/people-group/learning-and-development/career-development/#performance-enablement-review).

+The [Chief of Staff to the CEO](/job-families/chief-executive-officer/chief-of-staff/) initiates and guides the OKR process.

 ## Most recent OKRs